sunfishcode/wasm-reference-manual/WebAssembly.md

 > The version is expected to change infrequently if ever; forward-compatible extension is intended to be achieved by adding sections, types, instructions and others without bumping the version.

-> The contents of the payload of a custom section after its name are not subject to validation.
-Custom sections may be used for debugging information or non-standard language extensions.

 > The section byte array length field is usually redundant, as most section encodings end up specifying their size through other means as well, however it